Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 In this lab, you will learn how you can use Azure Pipelines to deploy a Java web application to [Apache Tomcat](http://tomcat.apache.org/){:target="_blank"} with a MySQL database on Azure.
 Apache Tomcat is an open-source Java Servlet Container developed by the Apache Software Foundation (ASF).
 MySQL is a very popular open-source relational database management system.

-For this lab, you will use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
+For this lab, you should use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
 It is a fully managed database as a service,  capable of handing mission-critical workload with predictable performance and dynamic scalability.

 ### What's covered in this lab